 All guided skiing packages are priced in Canadian Dollars and include all meals (set plan), accommodation and powder ski/board rentals.
 There is an additional 5% GST applicable on the whole package, and 10% Hotel Tax applicable on the accommodation portion of the package.
 Gratuities are not included.

-- You are comfortable in a variety of snow conditions
+- Comfortable in a variety of snow conditions.

 If you are still unsure, please have a read through the Ability Levels below for detailed descriptions of the skier/rider abilities that are recommended for Island Lake Lodge.
 If you are still unsure, or have any concerns you can also contact our Reservations team to help determine if you are ready.

 I can ski/board anything, fast, from first chair until last call.
 If there’s powder on the mountain, I’ll find it and ride it with ease.
 Deep snow, tree runs, airs and steep terrain are what I’m looking for.